What we know about the "unprecedented" Capitol riot arrests

 How many have been charged?

-More than 400 defendants have been charged in federal court, according to Sherwin.
-As of Tuesday, CBS News has reviewed court documents for 328 cases that have been unsealed.
-Of those, at least 133 defendants were also indicted by grand juries.
+Sherwin told "60 Minutes" there are more than "400 defendants."
+As of Thursday, CBS News has reviewed court documents for 329 cases that have been unsealed.
+Of those, at least 143 defendants were also indicted by grand juries.

 How many leads are being followed?